deadpixelsociety/gdsam-plugin/README.md

 # gdsam-plugin
-Godot 4+ Plugin for SAM (Software Automatic Mouth)
+Godot 4.1+ Plugin for SAM (Software Automatic Mouth)

 A GDExtension library wrapper around the C port of SAM by Sebastian Macke over at https://github.com/s-macke/SAM.

 The Godot 3.5 version of this plugin is still available on the [3.5 branch](https://github.com/deadpixelsociety/gdsam-plugin/tree/3.5).
+The Godot 4.0 version of this plugin is still available on the [4.0 branch](https://github.com/deadpixelsociety/gdsam-plugin/tree/4.0).

 **NOTICE: There are breaking changes from the 3.5 version of this plugin.
 Please see the usage below and the example scene provided.**